tomekdev/such-song/docs/HOWTO.md

 The main file is of course the index.js file, but right now it just redirects all requests to the api directory.
 In the future this file will filter requests demanding data from static requests serving the front-end application code.
 Inside the controller directory is another index.js file routing requests to appropriate resources.
 In our example the song resource.
 The sounds.js file defines what happens, when a request of certain type reaches the server.
 One key advantage of the Express framework are the methods for each HTTP request type.
 You just type *router.get('/resource-path', callback)* and define what happens on such request type.
 This is where the magic happens!
 Inside callback methods you can operate on mongoose models or do whatever you want.
+### Creating the front-end part
+The front-end part is a basic Angular Material app created following [this](https://github.com/angular/material-start/tree/es6-tutorial) tutorial.
+The app consists of following parts:
+- the main layout and application init (app.html) - just a basic html document loading all scripts and stylesheets required for Angular Material
+- the app config file (module.js) - responsible for loading dependent modules and configuring various aspects of the application (e.g. theme colors)
+- the router configuration file (routes.js) - defining possible routes and associated controllers/views
+- controllers (*.ctrl.js) - the "glue" between views and data services
+- services (*.svc.js) - defining methods for data access and manipulation
+- views (views/*.html) - parts of the page dynamically inserted by the router

+At this point of time our front-end application is just a proof of concept with tightly coupled dependencies.
+The main goal for newer versions is to add websockets communication and improve code quality.